earthytonez/earthy-maw/README.md

 Tech Debt: 1.
 Save more things (like Octaves)

 1. Help
-  1. Make parameters modulatable by LFO and Date.
+  1. Fix Keys/Scale/Chord Changes to show yellow when changed.
-  2.
+  2. Make parameters modulatable by LFO and Date.

 1. Share on Twitter.